Don't venture into the outback without appropriate tools, such as an axe and a shovel.

 Folks who occasionally have to take a truck or car off the beaten path — to haul firewood, search for errant farm animals, etc. — always face the possibility of encountering a steep grade, an obstruction, or a soft surface that will bring the vehicle to an inopportune halt.
-The following information might just make all the difference between remaining stuck and . . .
+The following information might just make all the difference between remaining stranded and getting unstuck.

 If you challenge the dirt long enough, the chances of becoming stuck increase proportionally.
 If, through some miscalculation, your vehicle becomes bogged, the first thing to remember is, don't panic!
 In most cases just a quick rational analysis of the situation, a few minutes of manual labor, and presto, the vehicle will be free.
 We will attempt to offer only basic guidelines to aid the uninitiated driver in getting out of trouble, a look at the most common miscues.